 Want to start nurturing leads through texting?
-Use our 6 tips for successful outreach
+Use these 6 tips

 Texting is one of the most valuable tools available for nurturing leads.
 When used correctly, both sender and recipient enjoy instant, personal conversations.
 And now more than ever businesses need to remember that their prospects and customers are just normal people trying to get by.
 (Plus, texting is how people want to be contacted.)